Visiting Larson Eye Center

 Some plans require you to obtain authorization for services from your primary care provider (internist, family practitioner, pediatrician, etc.).
 It is your responsibility to obtain this authorization from your primary care provider prior to your appointment.
 Failure to obtain a valid referral will result in the patient being financially responsible for any charges incurred.

 We are a participating provider with the Medicare program (accepts assignment).
 This means that, with a valid signature on file, we will file all claims, and accept the amount approved by Medicare, minus deductibles and co-pays.
 Medicare covers all "medically necessary" services.
 Medicare does not cover routine eye exams and refractions (examination for glasses) and, therefore, payment for these examinations is due at the time of service.
 If you have a Medicare HMO for your health care coverage, a referral from your primary care physician is required for any medical eye care provided.

-Vision Insurance - VSP, Eye Med & Humana VCP
+Vision Insurance - VSP, Eye Med, Spectera & Humana VCP

-Larson Eye Center is pleased to be participating providers for VSP, Eye Med and Humana VCP vision insurances at both our Hinsdale and Downers Grove locations.
-Dr. Michael Macek and Dr. Caroline Machnicki are licensed providers for patient exams, contact lens fittings, contact purchases and eyewear purchases.
+Larson Eye Center is pleased to be a participating provider for VSP, Eye Med, Spectera and Humana VCP vision insurances at both our Hinsdale and Downers Grove locations.
+Dr. Michael Macek, Dr. Caroline Machnicki and Dr. Patricia Moser are all licensed providers for patient exams, contact lens fittings, contact purchases and eyewear purchases.